ipetkov/crane/README.md

   - Default value: `"cargo-package"` if the specified Cargo.toml file did not include a name
 * `version`: the version of the crate
-  - Default value: `"unknown"` if the specified Cargo.toml file did not include a version
+  - Default value: `"0.0.1"` if the specified Cargo.toml file did not include a version

 ### `lib.downloadCargoPackage`